relay-tools/relay-subscriptions/docs/API/Subscription.md

-# RelaySubscriptions.Subscription
+# Subscription
-RelaySubscriptions makes use of the `Relay.Mutation` api.
+RelaySubscriptions makes use of the `Relay.Mutation` API.
 If you are familiar with the mutation api this shouldn't be any new things.
 Except the `getSubscription` method which replaced `getMutation`.